Skip to content

 Class Templates

-In the previous chapter, we learned how to use template <typename T> to make functions generic — a single max_value can handle various types.
-But function templates only generalize "a piece of logic."
+In the previous chapter, we learned how to use template <typename T> to make functions generic—one function body handles various types.
+However, function templates can only generalize "a piece of logic."
 What if we want a generic "data structure"?
-Take a stack, for example — its push, pop, and top operations share the exact same logic across all types, but the stack internally needs to store a set of elements of the same type, and this "type" is determined when we write the class.
-The reason the C++ standard library can provide flexible containers like std::vector<int> and std::vector<std::string> comes down to class templates.
-That is the star of this chapter!
-Class templates let us parameterize types at the entire class level — member variables, member functions, and even nested types can all use template parameters.
-In this chapter, we will clarify the syntax of class templates, how to define member functions, the types of template parameters, and finally walk through implementing a complete generic stack step by step.
+For example, a stack—the logic for push, pop, and top is exactly the same for all types, but the stack internally needs to store a set of elements of the same type.
+This "type" is determined when we write the class.
+The reason the C++ Standard Library can provide flexible containers like std::vector and std::map is due to class templates.
+This is the protagonist of our chapter!
+It allows us to parameterize types at the class level—member variables, member functions, and even nested types can all use template parameters.
+In this chapter, we will clarify the syntax of class templates, how to define member functions, the types of template parameters, and finally, implement a complete generic stack by hand.

 Learning Objectives